CapricanDRJ/discord_bots_legal/Hades_Star_Tech_Privacy_Policy.md

 ## 1. Introduction

 This Privacy Policy explains how we collect, use, and share information through the Hades' Star Tech bot ("the bot").
 By using the bot, you agree to the collection and use of information as outlined in this policy.
-The bot is provided as a non-commercial community tool and is not intended to collect, process, or link any personally identifiable information under Canadian privacy legislation.
+The bot is provided as a non-commercial community tool and is not designed to collect, process, or associate any personally identifiable information as defined under Canadian privacy legislation.

 ## 2. Data Collection